Who We Are

 Christina Anderson, Source Water Protection Program Manager

 Kate comes to us with 20 years of private sector environmental consulting experience, working on soil and groundwater contamination issues.
 She started her career in the Milwaukee area, took a 14-year detour to New York and is now back in Wisconsin with her husband and 2 energetic boys to be closer to family and nature.
 She has now pivoted her career toward conservation advocacy.
 Kate initially worked with WI Land+Water in 2017 on the Food, Land and Water Project and has returned to the association full-time as Program Manager for the Standards Oversight Council.
 For fun, Kate enjoys cooking, reading, biking, running, hiking, and spending time with her family.

 Elliot Meyer, Communications & Media Coordinator

-Elliot Meyer joined the WI Land+Water team as their Communications Specialist in 2017.
+Elliot Meyer joined the WI Land+Water team as the Communications & Media Coordinator in 2017.
 Before moving to Madison, Elliot previously worked as the Press Assistant for Virginia Governor Terry McAuliffe.
 Elliot has a B.A. in Political Science and International Studies from Randolph-Macon College.
 In his free time, Elliot loves to stay active by swimming, backpacking, and biking, but also enjoys relaxing with a fresh cup of coffee paired with a good podcast.